nberlette/comrak-wasm/README.md

 #### Compression

-The [brotli] compression algorithm is used to compress the WebAssembly binary during the build step, making it nearly 80% smaller and a lot quicker to load.
+The [brotli] compression algorithm is used to compress the WebAssembly binary during the build step, making it ~75% smaller and a **lot** quicker to load.
-Decompression is performed Just-in-Time (JIT) immediately once the module is imported, leveraging the native `node:zlib` module when available.
-In browsers and any other runtime without support for `node:zlib`, it falls back to a WASM decompressor from the [`debrotli`] package, which provides near-native speeds.
+Decompression is performed immediately on import with [`debrotli`].

 #### Performance Gains

-When all is said and done, this results in a snappy experience for users, with minimal overhead during initial load and fast Markdown rendering times.
+When all is said and done, this results in a **_very_** snappy experience for users, with minimal overhead during initial load and fast Markdown rendering times.
 It also reduces the amount of data transferred over the network, making it ideal for use in web applications and serverless environments.

-#### Motivation
+### Motivation

 The original `comrak` module was published on the Deno registry, which cannot be used as a dependency in other JavaScript runtimes.
 JSR has forbidden the use of